-Although music is definitely beloved, the truth of the matter is that the average listener actually doesn’t pay close attention when they listen to it, they just let it wash over them.
+Although music is definitely beloved, the truth of the matter is that the average listener actually doesn’t pay close attention when they listen to it.
+They just let it wash over them.
 Such laypeople insinctively know what they like and what they don’t like.
 A song either grabs them or it doesn’t.
-Whereas, the keen music lover will note how a song is arranged, tune-in to the subtle complexities of various tracks or instrumentations.
-In short, they’ll have an innate appreciation of well engineered music, asking questions like: How it is orchestrated to reflect the narrative of the song?
+Whereas, the keen music lover will note how a song is arranged and tune-in to the subtle complexities of various tracks or instrumentations.
+In short, they’ll have an innate appreciation of well-engineered music, asking questions like: How it is orchestrated to reflect the narrative of the song?
 How does the refrain build and change throughout the piece?
-How are the vocals arranged to heighten the emotion of the song?
+How are the vocals arranged to heighten the emotion of the song, or even run contrary to the happiness conveyed in the chorus?

 Production style and value often stands out to the naturally adept ear.
 Whether the sound is desirably crass on a death metal album, or clean and crisp on a pop album, those sonic characteristics stand out to a seriously engaged listener.